ElektraInitiative/PermaplanT/doc/usecases/map_undo_redo.md

 - **Scope:** All Layers
 - **Level:** User Goal
 - **Actors:** App User
-- **Brief:** The user can undo or redo their actions in the app to correct mistakes or revert changes.
+- **Brief:** The user can undo or redo their own actions to correct mistakes made to the map.
 - **Status:** Draft

 ## Scenarios